MetPX/sarracenia/doc/design/plan.rst

 - sr_sarra move 'recompute_chksum' to Developer options
 - sr_sarra man page says default exchange is amq.topic. hmm.. that is wrong.
 - force permissions to 600 on credentials.conf
-- police_cron to flag weird stuff
+- sr_police to flag weird stuff
   exchanges that do not start with x (and ar not built-in.) queues that do not start with q\_ perhaps delete them? or just report?